Addi-11/Virtual-Classroom/docs/features.md

 * Viewing all students and teachers who joined a particular classroom.
 * Viewing all posted assignments for given classroom.
 * Viewing and downloading classwork material uploaded by teacher.
-* Uploading classwork-submission file (any extension) for each classwork.
+* Uploading classwork-submission file (within size limit) for each classwork.
 * Viewing vaccination status of all your classmates.
 * Creating weekly time-tables.
 * Creating discussion or study groups and joining them using unique group code.